BoPann/my-cyber-logbook/advent-of-cyber-2025/day13-YARA.md

 - **Conditions:** The rule uses Boolean logic (`AND`, `OR`, `NOT`) to specify **how many** and **which** of these patterns must be present for a match to occur, allowing it to catch variants of the same malware family.

 ## Thoughts
-It seems to me Yata can be used as a powerful searching engine of the local file.
+It seems to me Yara can be used as a powerful searching engine of the local file.
 (Of course it can be used for detecting malwar too).
 I might dive deeper into this tool later on!
 More to come!

 >last modified: 2025-12-13